GMOD/jbrowse-components/website/docs/superquickstart_web.md

 ---
 id: superquickstart_web
-title: Super-quick start for jbrowse web
+title: Super-quick start guide for JBrowse web
 toplevel: true
 ---

-This guide assumes you have some familiarity with JBrowse and running static sites

-This is a quick overview to get started running JBrowse 2 from scratch

-This guide assumes you have:
+This is a quick overview to get started running JBrowse 2 from scratch.
+It is helpful if you have some familiarity with the command line in general to follow these steps.
+This guide also assumes you have:

-- a webserver that reads files from /var/www/html/ e.g. Apache or nginx
+- a webserver that reads files from /var/www/html/ e.g. Apache or nginx (not strictly necessary for jbrowse to run, see footnote)
 - node 10+ installed
 - genometools installed e.g. `sudo apt install genometools` or `brew install brewsci/bio/genometools`, used for sorting GFF3 for creating tabix GFF
 - samtools installed e.g. `sudo apt install samtools` or `brew install samtools`, used for creating FASTA index and BAM/CRAM processing